ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 ---
-title: "Unitary designs: faster averages over unitaries"
+title: "Quantum designs: faster averaging over quantum states and unitaries"
 subtitle: "A common task in life is calculating the average of some quantities.
 The average is the most common and intuitive statistic every human learns and uses.
 Unitary designs allow us to compute averages over